across the world

 Since inadequate financial management can impede business growth, financial accounting is undoubtedly the core factor for success.
 Therefore, let’s further read what experts say about bookkeeping tasks that you should perform.

 - Reconcile cash with receipts: Checking in with your cash flow frequently will prevent large cash shortages.
 It enables you to keep track right away if there’s any discrepancy.
 It will ensure accuracy in the supposed cash to the receipt and book tally.
 This way, too, you can recognize indicators of thefts, especially if it’s done gradually.

 - Record all transactions done: Whether it’s a cash, check deposit, or withdrawal, keep an updated business account with your daily transactions.
 It is crucial for long-term guidance during glitches in the bank system.
 Also, doing this daily will remind you of your dues and receivables as well.

 - Categorize expenses: You should know where you are spending all the money, and doing this is more accessible nowadays that there are a dozen expense tracking apps available for free.
 Your expenses are part of your daily operating cash flow, and you must know where all those expenses are allocated.

 2. Maintain a Daily Journal of Transactions

-I recommend that each day, you record your income and expenses into your accounting software.
+I recommend that each day, you record your income and expenses in your accounting software.
 Each payment needs to list the five things IRS auditors look for – the date of purchase, where the purchase was made, what was purchased, how much was the purchase, and the business purpose of the purchase.
 Then file the receipts away.
-Each month, reconcile your entries against the bank statement; use the reconcile process in your accounting software for the best reporting/results.
+Each month, reconcile your entries against the bank statement; use the reconciliation process in your accounting software for the best reporting/results.